 Whether you've breastfed your baby for 12 months or 2 years, starting the weaning process can feel daunting.
 Some moms advocate letting a child self-wean, but many initiate or encourage the weaning process themselves.
-If you're wondering how to begin and complete a parent-led weaning process, we've rounded up eight helpful tips from Circle of Moms members who've been through it.
+If you're wondering how to begin and complete the parent-led weaning process, we've rounded up eight helpful tips from Circle of Moms members who've been through it.

 1. Gradually Eliminate Sessions